avidan-efody/riscv-whisper/README.md

 # Intro

-This repository bundles the RISC-V toolchain together with whisper ISS, and allows quick compilation/running of RISC-V C/assembley
+This repository bundles the RISC-V toolchain together with whisper ISS into a docker image, and allows quick compilation/running of RISC-V C/assembley

 # Example